appbaseio/reactive-manual/docs/v1.0.0/components/MultiDropdownRange.md

 ![Image to be displayed](https://i.imgur.com/Xwo2Aog.png)

-A `MultiDropdownRange` sensor component creates a dropdown based multiple numeric range selector UI widget.
-It is like a MultiList widget but for numeric data.
-It is also like a MultiRange widget but displayed in a dropdown format.
+`MultiDropdownRange` creates a dropdown based multiple numeric range UI component that is connected to a database field.

+`Note:` It is exactly like the [MultiRange](/v1.0.0/components/MultiRange.html) component but displayed in a dropdown, ideal for showing additional UI filters while conserving screen space

 Example uses:
 * filtering search results by prices in an e-commerce or food delivery experience.